Trieste: Culture

 The literary-intellectual centre of Trieste is mostly located in the downtown area: "Libreria Antiquaria Umberto Saba" located at the ground floor of Via San Nicolò No. 30, where James Joyce lived (where his son Giorgio was born and where Joyce wrote some of the short stories from Dubliners and Stephen Hero); the house in Via San Nicolò No. 31, where Umberto Saba spent his breaks at the cafe-milk shop "Walter" and the house in Via San Nicolò No. 32, in which the Berlitz School was located and where James Joyce came into contact with and subsequently taught Italo Svevo, are all of literary relevance.
 Around this area, at the end of Via San Nicolò, a life-size statue of Umberto Saba has been placed by the city government.
 Having Via San Nicolò become Trieste's high street, numerous cafes and restaurants that used to be located there, most notably the Berger beer hall at No. 17, which later became the Berger Grand Restaurant, have now ceased operations.
 Via San Nicolò No. 30 is also the symbolic centre of the homonymous novel by Roberto Curci.
 One of the most important Art Nouveau buildings in Trieste, the "Casa Smolars", completed in 1905, stands in Via San Nicolò No. 36.
 Eppinger Caffè has been located nearby since around 1946.
 The former "Palazzo della RAS", located in Piazza della Repubblica, has been completely renovated and is now an hotel.

 Caffe Stella Polare is located in Piazza Ponterosso.
 This cosmopolitan coffee house was also frequented by Saba, Joyce, Guido Voghera, Virgilio Giotti and in particular by the former German-speaking minority from Trieste.
 With the end of World War II and the arrival of the Anglo-Americans in the city, this café became a hangout place of many soldiers and a famous ballroom to meet local young women.
 Trieste hosts the annual ITS (International Talent Support Awards) young fashion designer competition.
 The power metal band Rhapsody was founded in Trieste by the city's natives Luca Turilli and Alex Staropoli.

 Harry's Piccolo is the only Michelin-starred restaurant in Trieste.
-Next to Piazza Unita d’Italia the streets of the Cavana district are lined with design-led cafes and delis.
+Next to Piazza Unita d'Italia the streets of the Cavana district are lined with design-led cafes and delis.

+Caffè San Marco, a historical coffee house in the centre of the city.
+Cafès play an important role in the Triestine economy, as Trieste developed a thriving coffee industry under the influence of Austria-Hungary nobility, and is still known to this day as "the coffee capital of Italy".